-Temple Quarry and Little Cottonwood Creek Trail is a 6.5 mile moderately trafficked out and back trail located near Sandy, Utah that features a river and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+Temple Quarry and Little Cottonwood Creek Trail is a 7.1 mile moderately trafficked out and back trail located near Sandy, Utah that features a river and is good for all skill levels.
+The trail offers a number of activity options and is best used from March until October.

 There are three bridges.
 Lots of fun kickers for bikes.
 A rock garden and steep climbs.
 At the top there is an old structure that looks like it was an old mill back in the day.